-Combing the healer Charlotte mentioned above with someone with an Astral Ring can lead to infinite spellcasting.
+Combing the healer Charlotte mentioned above with someone with an Astral Ring could originally lead to infinite spellcasting.

 The DLC stages can be used to farm cash in increments of 2k, which will allow you (with a little farming) to get very expensive gear for your characters before you even beat the first stage (making said stage, and a few thereafter, pretty much cake).

 The Valmanway (AKA the Crissaegrim) hits four times for each push of the attack button.
 Soma's Succubus soul recovers 1 HP every time he scores a hit (2 HP if you have nine of them).
 The HP you can recover with these two items piles up very fast, moreso if you have a second Valmanway.
 Combined with the above mentioned Astral Ring, you get infinite magic attacks, and you can hover in place indefinitely with the Medusa Head soul, which breaks Legion entirely if you hover between its core and the spot where its tentacle laser appears.
 See why some people refer to this game as Somavania?

 Also note that if the 2 HP per hit seems hardly worth mentioning, everyone starts with 300 HP and can only increase it with equipment, with the best gear for that purpose being barely able to push it to 400 HP, with the overall enemy damage being scaled appropriately.